 - a.
-Achieve, maintain, and continue improvement on practice transformation as a Patient Centered Medical Home; - b.
-Meet standards and continue improvement on population health quality and payment reform efforts, defined by Blueprint, Green Mountain Care Board or Accountable Care Organizations (ACOs); and - c.
+Achieve, maintain, and continue improvement on practice transformation as a Patient-Centered Medical Home; - b.
+Meet standards and continue improvement on population health quality and payment reform efforts, such as the Blueprint CHT Expansion Pilot, defined by Blueprint, Green Mountain Care Board or Accountable Care Organizations (ACOs); and - c.
 Achieve and continue improvement on clinical, cost, or patient experience priorities identified by the practice.